Jcg408/JSRails-Project/README.md

 # README

 README
-Overview - Rails Project/Flatiron School/ J. Gladstone
+Overview - JS with Rails Project/Flatiron School/ J. Gladstone

+The project is a modification of the previous Rails Backend Project.
+This project implements the use of JavaScript as a Frontend API component.
+Specifications can be found in the spec.md file.

 The application is for a Luxury Day Spa which allows clients to sign up and book appointments with staff members for certain services.